“It all ends in tears anyway.” [Jack Kerouac]

 On the other hand, the optimal RoundToSum just rounds 3 values to the wrong side which result in the least number of changes which achieve the correct rounded sum.
 The worst case would now involve n/2 roundings to the wrong side with n being the count of your numbers.
 Example: Take 40 times the number 0.005 again instead of the 40 random numbers.
 This is the best solution with the smallest absolute rounding error for each number and then with the smallest number of roundings to the wrong side.

 Use RoundToSum.
 It will apply the least number of changes and it will result in the correct sum with the smallest absolute (or relative) error.
 It needs to be applied with an array formula because n > 1 output values depend on n > 1 input values.

-A sliding round as shown above, i.e. using in cell E6 the formula =ROUND(SUM($C$5:$C5),2)-SUM($E$4:$E4) does not need any VBA nor does it apply any array formula, but it can leave you with a fairly high number of unnatural rounding which you can hardly explain to any senior manager.
+A cascading round as shown above, i.e. using in cell E6 the formula =ROUND(SUM($C$5:$C5),2)-SUM($E$4:$E4) does not need any VBA nor does it apply any array formula, but it can leave you with a fairly high number of unnatural roundings which you can hardly explain to any senior manager.

-But worst of all is the stupid approach of aggregating all rounding differences to the original rounded sum in the last summand.
+But worst of all is the stupid approach of aggregating all rounding differences in the last summand.
 Just imagine 1,000 people, each having 49 Cents, adding up to $490, which you should distribute fairly, but rounded to a whole Dollar.
 In this case you would end up with $490 at the last person, while RoundToSum would give the first 490 persons one Dollar each and all the others zero.